 Additionally, because Christmas cacti require more magnesium than most plants, it normally helps to provide a supplemental feeding of 1 teaspoon of Epsom salts dissolved in one gallon of water.
 Apply the mixture once every month throughout spring and summer, but don’t use the Epsom salt mixture the same week you apply regular plant fertilizer.

 Crowded roots – If your Christmas cactus is rootbound, it may not be absorbing nutrients effectively.
-This is one possible reason for purple Christmas cactus leaves.
+This is one possible reason for reddish-purple Christmas cactus leaves.
 Keep in mind, however, that Christmas cactus thrives with crowded roots, so don’t repot unless your plant has been in the same container for at least two or three years.

 If you determine that the plant is rootbound, repotting Christmas cactus is best done in spring.
 Move the plant to a container filled with a well-drained potting mix such as regular potting soil mixed with perlite or sand.
 The pot should be just one size larger.